 Introduction

-You need to learn Linux because there is no reason not to.
-If you are pursuing a career in IT, without a doubt you will come across Linux and having even basic knowledge is very helpful.
-Many people struggle with the OS simply because it’s fundamentally different compared to the other operating systems, but with a bit of time you can master the basics and unlock it’s true power.
+Without a doubt you will come across Linux at some point in your IT career and having baseline knowledge is helpful.
+Linux can seem daunting, it’s fundamentally different compared to windows. but with a bit of time you can master the basics and unlock its true power.

 But Why